-- A. Textbook and Other Materials: iPads with access to required vocal exercises (SingPro) will be checked out to students as needed.
-The student is responsible for care of ipad while in their possession. iPad must be turned in at the end of the semester.
-Failure to return the it and all of its components at the end of the semester will result in an incomplete grade in the course.
-It is also a criminal offense to keep federally funded property and is punishable by law. - B. Attendance Policy: After missing three unexcused lessons, the student's grade will be lowered one letter grade for each subsequent absence.
-The instructor will determine the validity (with respect to this course) of each excuse.

-- C. Lab hours may consist of rehearsals, concerts and workshops and other activities deemed appropriate by the instructor.
+- A. The instructor will select specific transcription and notation projects based on the student's area of specialization. - B. Attendance Policy: After missing three unexcused lessons, the student's grade will be lowered one letter grade for each subsequent absence.
+The instructor will determine the validity (with respect to this course) of each excuse. - C. Lab hours may consist of rehearsals, concerts and workshops and other activities deemed appropriate by the instructor.
 Teachers may substitute "directed" study activities for these events for students who cannot attend on-campus events.
-Attendance forms and credit descriptions may be acquired from your instructor. - D. Assignment Policy: Each lesson will begin with a review of the material assigned at the previous lesson and will conclude with a brief summary of the new material and the assignment.
-Students are required to submit an mp3 of the assigned vocal exercises (SingPro) twice per week.
-A daily numerical grade will be assigned by the instructor based on his evaluation of the student's accomplishment of the assigned goals both in the lesson and in the submitted recordings.
-50% of your daily grade is based on in class work and 50% is based on turning in recorded SingPro exercises on Blackboard.
+Attendance forms and credit descriptions may be acquired from your instructor. - D. Assignment Policy: Each lesson will begin with a review of the material assigned at the previous lesson.
+Each lesson will conclude with a brief summary of the new material and the assignment for the next lesson.
+A daily numerical grade will be assigned by the instructor based on his evaluation of the student's accomplishment of the assigned goals.
 Also, see [E.] below.